Water & Lava

 Pinch me!
 This really is our hometown ride?
 Includes a path along a river, a tremendous waterfall, a view from the top of a butte, lava fields …. and a mixture of terrain.
 Plus it’s close to town.
 And it doesn’t get toooooooo sandy during the summer and too snowy during the winter.

-It’s the ride we send people to when they are debating on if they should convert over to gravel.
+It’s the ride we send people to when they are debating on if they should convert over to gravel from road riding.

 The Details: You start at the Welcome Center then head toward the river (yes, you have to cross the highway!)
 But soon enough, you are wandering along gravel roads and single track that hugs the river (right above the hiking trails in spots) and then lands you at Benham Falls.
 Be sure to stop and go down to the overlook.
 The next section brings you to the top of Lava Butte via a paved bike path that has a slight uphill grade until the very end where there is a short, but steep 8 % grade climb on paved road.
 (You have to earn that view on the top of the butte!
 There is a shuttle during the summer that takes off from the Visitor’s Center.)